Ridiyagama Safari Camp

 Being an island in the Indian Ocean, Sri Lanka is very popular as a beach holiday destination and attracts a large number of beach holiday lovers.
 The western province of Sri Lanka is the most popular beach holiday destinations in the country, where most tourists take refuge during their holiday.
 Therefore the most number of accommodation providers is concentrated in cities such as Bentota, Kalutara, Negombo, and Hikkaduwa in the western province.

 However, Sri Lanka is a multi-faceted holiday destination and Sri Lankan offers much more than sun, sea and sand.
-There is a large number of places to visit on the island such as historical cities, wildlife reserves, vibrant cities, and mountains with cascading waterfalls, rainforests, and many places for adventure activities.
+There is a large number of tourist places to visit in Sri Lanka trip packages such as historical places, wildlife reserves, vibrant cities, and mountains with cascading waterfalls, rain forests, and many places for adventure activities.

 Is Sri Lanka a good wildlife holiday destination?